mlbowser/journal2020/content/Journal_2020.md

 center.](2020-07-02_KE-SWAN-21_N.jpg)
 Burn severity sampling site KE-SWAN-21, looking north from plot center.

+Here I collected what looked like *Morchella tomentosa* based on the large, underground root-like structures, the radiscisclerotium of Stefani ([2010](#ref-stefani_morchella_2010)).
+There were abundant, immature aradid bugs apparently feeding on the bases of all of the morels I collected.
+I collected one of these for sequencing (vial BOLD-094).

 Our last plot for the day was KE-SWAN-19 near the south end of Mystery Creek Road.
 This was again in well-drained black spruce forest, but this had been even more moderatly burned, with *Salix bebbiana*, some aspen,